UWNetworksLab/meshinsight/PREDICTION.md

 Full example is shown in `meshinsight/predictor/config/example1.yml`.
 We provide two sample traces in `meshinsight/predictor/CRISP/example1` and `meshinsight/predictor/CRISP/example2`

-## Sidecar Proxy Configurations
+## Sidecar Proxy Configurations and workload characteristics

-We will automatically parse the proxy configurations if you give MeshInsight the deployment files (i.e., Kubernetes yaml files).
-If we cannot match the service name in the trace and in the deployment files, MeshInsight will assume the proxy is configured as a TCP proxy.
+If you use the CRISP option, MeshInsight will automatically parse the proxy configurations if you give MeshInsight the deployment files (i.e., Kubernetes yaml files).
+If MeshInsight cannot match the service name in the trace and in the deployment files, it will assume the proxy is configured as a TCP proxy.
+In addition, because Jaeger traces does not include workload characteristics, MeshInsight will use a default size (100B) and rate (1000 Req/Sec) for all calls in the call graph.
+(You can override these values with `--size` and `--rate`)

+## Option 2

+This option will be added soon.

 ## Quantifying the impact of service mesh optimizations